Vincentas Borisevičius: Priest and teacher

 In spring 1913, Borisevičius was posted as a vicar and prison chaplain to Kalvarija.
 During World War I, when Germans briefly captured Kalvarija, Borisevičius was taken as a hostage and later faced Russian inquiries for collecting German-imposed contributions.
 Later, he and his family evacuated to Minsk where he sheltered three seminary students.
 In 1916–1917, he worked as a chaplain of the 10th Army of the Russian Imperial Army.
 In June 1917, he as a representative of the Lithuanian Christian Democratic Party participated in the Petrograd Seimas.
 In Minsk, he organized financial aid for Lithuanian students and received a silver tableware set from Madeleine Radziwiłł worth 30,000 rubles which became the basis for the charitable fund of the Catholic youth federation Ateitis and was later used to finance the construction of its headquarters in Kaunas.
 When Minsk was captured by the Germans, he briefly worked as a theology teacher at a Gymnasium in Minsk.

 In 1918, he returned to Lithuania and in September became chaplain of Marijampolė Gymnasium.
-In April 1919, he also became chaplain of the Realgymnasium, established by Andrius Bulota.
+In April 1919, he also became chaplain of the Marijampolė Realgymnasium, established by Andrius Bulota.
 The Realgymnasium promoted socialism and supported a group of Aušrininkai and thus was averse to the Catholic Church.
 Due to the hostile anti-religious atmosphere and attitudes, both from students and administration, Borisevičius resigned from the Realgymnasium in June 1919.
 He continued to teach at the Marijampolė Gymnasium until spring 1922 when he was reassigned to teach at the Sejny Priest Seminary.
 He cared for his students, supporting struggling students financially or with additional lessons and overseeing a dormitory of the Žiburys Society.
 He also supported the Lithuanian Christian Democratic Party and agitated people to vote in the elections to the Constituent Assembly of Lithuania.
 In 1920, he was elected to the Marijampolė city council where he served as a secretary and, for three months, chairman.

 In fall 1921, Borisevičius traveled back to Fribourg to deal with his unfinished studies and returned in spring 1922.
 At that time, he was reassigned to teach moral and pastoral theology as well as social sciences at the Sejny Priest Seminary which expelled from Sejny operated from Gižai.
 He was also active in local chapters of Catholic organizations, including the Lithuanian Catholic Women's Organization and youth union Pavasaris.